 A living donor liver transplant is a types of liver transplant surgery where a portion of the liver from a living donor is transplanted into the patient.
 The liver has the ability to regenerate, so both the donor’s and recipient’s livers will regrow after the surgery.

-• In this type of transplant, the donor typically donates a part of their liver, which is then transplanted into the recipient.
+- In this type of transplant, the donor typically donates a part of their liver, which is then transplanted into the recipient.
 This type of liver transplant can be done faster compared to orthotopic transplants, as the donor’s liver is available immediately.
 Living donor liver transplants are more common in regions where liver hospital in India has specialized facilities for such procedures.

-• While this surgery offers the advantage of reduced wait times, it also carries risks for both the donor and the recipient.
+- While this surgery offers the advantage of reduced wait times, it also carries risks for both the donor and the recipient.
 The donor needs to be thoroughly evaluated to ensure they are healthy enough to give part of their liver.

 Split Liver Transplant

-A split liver transplant is a procedure where a single donor Liver Transplant Options is divided into two parts, allowing it to be used for two recipients.
+A split liver transplant is a procedure where a single donor Liver transplant options is divided into two parts, allowing it to be used for two recipients.
 This type of liver transplant is often used when one liver is needed for a child and another for an adult.

-• While split liver transplants offer an innovative solution to organ shortages, they carry higher complexity and risk.
+- While split liver transplants offer an innovative solution to organ shortages, they carry higher complexity and risk.
 The success rate of these transplants largely depends on how well the liver is divided and how the transplant is managed post-surgery.

 Livers From Living Donors

 A living donor liver transplant involves using a portion of a healthy liver from a living individual to replace a damaged liver in a recipient.
 Since the liver has a unique ability to regenerate, both the donor’s and recipient’s livers grow back to full size within a few months.
 This option is particularly significant in India, where the demand for liver transplants often surpasses the availability of deceased donor organs.
+Among the Liver transplant options available, this method has gained popularity for its success rates and predictability.

 How Does It Work?